-There are many different types of fostering that foster carers can choose to specialise in.
-All of them come with different challenges and rewards.
+There are many different types of fostering that foster carers can choose to specialise in, each with their own challenges and rewards.
 It is important to explore which type of fostering will be most suited to you and your family.

-Foster carers are usually trained and approved to look after children for particular lengths of times.
+Foster carers are usually trained and approved to look after children for a certain period of time.
 Here are some of the different types of fostering - you may find that your fostering service has different names for some of them.